HomeLatest NewsEnterprise ITComcast buys AI-powered cybersecurity firm BluVector

 Preferred Source of Google

 “BluVector is a global leader in leveraging AI and machine learning to defend against advanced cyber threats,” Don Mathis, GM, Growth at Comcast said.
-“We’re thrilled that BluVector is part of Comcast and are excited to support its continued growth, even as we explore new opportunities to leverage BluVector technology and expertise.”
+“We’re thrilled that BluVector is part of Comcast and are excited to support its continued growth, even as we explore new opportunities to leverage BluVector and expertise.”

 Advertisement